Bow High School: Classes

 Each student at BHS is required to take two science classes, which is fulfilled through a mandatory Integrated Science and Technology class freshman and sophomore year, although the majority of students take more than that.
 Students are required to graduate with two and a half Building Essential Skills for Tomorrow (B.E.S.T) classes (physical education).
-Students are also required to take a freshman Humanities class, a sophomore American studies class, a junior World Studies class, and seniors are required to take Senior Seminar, a class that directs them through their senior project.
+Students are also required to take a freshman American Dream class, a sophomore World Studies class, a junior Civics and Government class, and seniors are required to take Senior Seminar, a class that directs them through their senior project.
 The school offers many different elective classes, such as art, music, STEM, and physical education.

-Bow High School revamped its schedule adding in a 40 minute study period called "flex time."
+Bow High School revamped its schedule adding in a 45 minute study period called "flex time."
 The start time of the school day has been pushed back on certain days of the week as well.

 Graduation credit requirements

 Bow High School requires students to acquire 24 academic credits to graduate.